katmore/inputvar/README.md

 poop
 ```

-It can facilitate POST, GET, or any REQUEST var as follows
+*inputvar* can facilitate POST, GET, or any REQUEST var as follows
 ```php
 //POST var
 $mypostvar = new postvar('mypostvar');